Seek Returns logo

 Min

-AAP has a negative Net Profit Margin of -3.74%, indicating the company is operating at a net loss as its expenses exceeded its revenues.
+AAP has a negative Operating Profit Margin of -8.97%.
+This signifies the company is unprofitable at the operational level, as its core business expenses exceed its revenue.

 ORLY